Dear Parents:

 Division 25 has a charter from the Sea Scouting and the Coast Guard to offer Sea Scouting to youth and has supervisory authority over all Ship operations.
 A “Chartered Organization Representative” represents Division 25 on our Ship Committee.

 The Ship and Division 25 are advised and occasionally visited by experienced Sea Scouting Council volunteers known as “Commissioners.”
 The Commissioners and other key volunteers in our Scout Council work with credentialed full-time Scouting professionals.
-The Scout Council, known as the “National Capital Area Council” owns and operates facilities we use, organizes events involving multiple Sea Scout Ships, operates several retail scout shops and much more.
+The Scout Council, known as the “National Capital Area Council” owns and operates the facilities we will be using, organizes events involving multiple Sea Scout Ships, operates several scout shops and much more.
 Our Council is broadly known to be one of the best-run organizations of its kind in the United States.

 Understand Advancement Process

-For the first two years, your Sea Scout will work on advancement requirements leading to the earning of “rank” badges with the iconic names “Apprentice” and “Ordinary”.
+For the first year, your Sea Scout will work on advancement requirements leading to the earning of “rank” badges with the iconic names “Apprentice” and “Ordinary”.
 Ordinary Sea Scouts possess knowledge, confidence and leadership beyond their years and are capable of self-sustaining in the marine environment, during a disaster or when challenged by complex social circumstances.
 Your Sea Scout will also begin to exhibit the character of a leader, as she/he will be provided the opportunity to lead age peers.
-All instruction and award costs are all covered by the trimester dues payments.
-During the first two years your son or daughter can also expect to become a “Boat Crew Qualified” member of the Auxiliary.
+This will also allow the young adult to enroll in the Coast Guard Auxiliary, if they are interested.
+All award costs are all covered by the trimester dues payments.

 These final two ranks will increasingly require your child to demonstrate leadership in front of peers and the non-Scouting community – including the Auxiliary.
 Your Sea Scout will blossom with confidence and cheerfulness that comes with acquiring and using skills and leadership.
-The farther your Sea Scout advances through the Sea Scouting and Auxiliary systems, the more he or she will benefit.
+The farther your Sea Scout advances through the Sea Scouting system the more he or she will benefit.
 For a select number, the advancement process will culminate when they plan and lead the Ship in a Quartermaster project to benefit the Auxiliary or non-Scouting community.
 Flip through the Sea Scout manual and you will be astounded by the experiences and skills acquired by that point.
 Youth who desire to attain the rank of Quartermaster will need 2.5 to 4 years.
-Fewer than 25 Quartermaster awards are presented each year nationally, making this a rarified distinction.
+Feweer than 25 Quartermaster awards are presented each year, making this a rarified distinction.

 Fees and Costs

-Compared to the costs of youth activities in organizations of similar sophistication, Ship 25 is a bargain. $1,500 is a realistic estimate of the grand total of all dues and activity fees for a Sea Scout who participates in everything.
+Compared to the costs of comparable youth activities, Ship 25 is a bargain. $1,500 is a realistic estimate of the grand total of all annual dues and fees for a Sea Scout who participates frequently.
 These are entirely inclusive fees, including food, program materials, awards, transportation, and patches and just about everything else.
 Ship 25 fees may seem a bit more than some other youth organizations, but the reason for this is that these are entirely inclusive, and we do not require our youth members or their families to sell cookies, popcorn or anything else.
 We put your family time into Sea Scouting and not product salesmanship.
-The only cost outside trimester $200 Ship dues are the costs of optional overnight outings, the week of summer aquatics camp or the week of a long cruise.
-No child will be turned away because of a family’s inability to pay full fees, as we can assist.
+The only cost outside trimester $165 Ship dues are the costs of optional overnight outings, the week of summer aquatics camp or the week of a long cruise.
+No child will be turned away because of a family’s inability to pay full fees, as we have a fund to provide some assistance.

 Here is what your Sea Scout will receive for these fee you will pay:

-$600.00 — Annual dues per youth member.
-This is payable to the Ship Treasurer in $200.00 installments on October 1, February 1 and June 1.
-Members who join in March do not pay spring trimester dues.
-Dues cover all BSA registration and insurance, program expenses incurred during our twice-monthly meetings and the cost of numerous events, patches and awards.
-This includes transportation via Skipper-driven van for select activities.
+$500.00 — Annual dues per youth member.
+This is payable to the Ship Treasurer in $165.00 installments on October 1, February 1 and June 1.
+Dues cover all BSA registration and insurance, program expenses incurred during our twice-monthly meetings and the cost of numerous events, patches, awards, rigger’s belt and a Ship hat.
+This includes local transportation via Skipper-driven van for select activities.
 This also includes lunch if meetings do not end until 1 PM.
 You will not be asked to sell or purchase products or pay any extra fees during the year – ever.

-$500.00 (estimated) – Annual week-long aquatics camp for first-year members, organized by the youth officers.
-Classes include swimming, lifesaving, rescue swimming, sailing, canoeing, row boating, kayaking, stand-up sail boarding, rifle shooting, shotgun shooting, high ropes course and endurance hiking.
+$500.00 (estimated) – Annual week-long aquatics camp organized by the youth officers.
+Classes include swimming, lifesaving, rescue swimming, sailing, canoeing, rowboating, kayaking, stand-up sail boarding, rifle shooting, shotgun shooting, high ropes course and endurance hiking.

 $300.00 – Cost to attend two of three overnight trips to regional locations, such as a Coast Guard training center or marine port; usually a two-night trip within 150 miles.
 All food, program materials and recognition items are included in these fees, which are payable to the adult Ship Treasurer using your VISA card on the Ship website.

-$185 – Joining Fee.
-This is a one-time fee that purchases liability insurance to protect your Sea Scout and makes a mandatory facility maintenance fee to our Scout Council.
-You will pay this directly to the BSA via their website.
+$100 – National Joining Fee.
+This is a one-time fee that purchases liability insurance to protect your Sea Scout.

 Annual Reception Contributions

 Because we believe our fees are all-inclusive and modest, and because we desire to focus Scouts on experiencing the Sea Scouting program, Ship 25 does not engage in any product sales or similar fund-raising activities.
-The sole exception to this policy is that an adult family member is urged to attend and support an annual reception in November.
+The sole exception to this policy is that an adult family member is urged to attend and support an annual reception in November at which a single tax-deductible contribution will be solicited from each family to be used for two purposes only:

-The amount raised will be retained by the Ship Treasurer to supplement fees of Ship 25 youth whose families cannot afford to pay all the above fees.
-Use of the funds requires agreement of the Ship Committee Chair and Skipper.
+2/3 of the amount raised will be retained by the Ship Treasurer to supplement fees of Ship 25 youth whose families cannot afford to pay all the above fees.
+Use of the funds requires agreement of the Ship Committee Chair, Skipper and Chartered Organization Representative (the person who represents the Auxiliary to our Ship).
 To protect the privacy of the benefiting Sea Scouts, recipient names and details are not announced.
 Contributors wishing to know how these funds are being used are invited to inquire of the Skipper or Ship Committee Chairman.

 Division 25, the Ship Committee and Skipper’s Staff join me in hoping your young adult and entire family will join Sea Scouting and that your Sea Scout will find great joy and reward as a member of Ship 25.